danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 Through examining this intersection of technology and human behaviour, we aim to provide solutions to Vejle Municipality's challenges while simultaneously shining a light on new paths for the academic world.
 Our study contributes to understanding a specific socio-technical system within Vejle municipality, exploring LLMs' potential as a groundbreaking tool in academic research.
 It is a journey at the exciting intersection of technological innovation and human complexity, seeking to enrich both fields with new insights and strategies.

 GPT-4's unique ability to process large volumes of detailed text input and generate insightful analyses has been fully leveraged in this study.
 GPT-4 can handle up to 8,000 tokens with the 8K model, and a massive 32,000 tokens with the 32K model, where each token represents approximately 0.75 words in English text [@openaiPricing].

-A novel application of GPT-4 in our study was its use in generating an affinity diagram

 This exploration, therefore, fulfils a dual purpose.
 Firstly, it sheds light on the socio-technical system within Vejle municipality and the specific dynamics that impact the IT investment process.
 Secondly, it uncovers the potential of AI and GPT-4 as pioneering tools in academic research, providing an original perspective on qualitative studies.
 Thus, the present research is guided by two intertwined questions: